Power Systems for Distributed Energy Systems Postdoctoral Appointee

 - Location: Albuquerque, NM

 Job DescriptionThis postdoctoral position is a temporary position for up to one year, which may be renewed at Sandia's discretion up to five additional years.
 The PhD must have been conferred within five years prior to employment.
-Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance. : This posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
-Sandia reserves the right to extend the posting date at any time. : The Renewable and Distributed Systems Integration Department has an immediate postdoctoral opening for a hardworking and dedicated researcher.
-Examples of our research include power system dynamics, operational reliability, microgrids, advanced renewables integration, smart grid technologies and related information analysis.
-This department is highly inter-disciplinary, working with universities, utilities, government agencies, and both national and international research organizations.
-On any given day, you may be called on to: + Conduct research on renewable and distributed energy systems and their integration with electrical power systems + Develop electrical models, perform simulations for a variety of scenarios, and to investigate the impact of distributed generation hardware and controls on electrical distribution system performance + Prepare and present conference presentations, develop and write journal articles, develop and give seminars
+Individuals in postdoctoral positions may bid on regular Sandia positions as internal candidates, and in some cases may be converted to regular career positions during their term if warranted by ongoing operational needs, continuing availability of funds, and satisfactory job performance.
+Employees must remain in their current position for one year before applying for a new position, with the exception of student interns.
+Application of this requirement will not supersede collective bargaining agreements.
+See collective bargaining labor agreements for represented bidder eligibility requirements for represented employees. : This posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
+Sandia reserves the right to extend the posting date at any time. : Sandia demonstrates its commitment to public safety in the national interest by requiring that all new hires attest to their vaccination status before commencing employment.
+The requirement also applies to those who are telecommuting and working virtually.
+Any concerns about the ability to meet this requirement should be directed to HR Solutions at (505) 284-4700. : The Renewable and Distributed Systems Integration Department has an immediate postdoctoral research opening in the area of Distributed Systems Integration at our Albuquerque, New Mexico facility.
+Examples of our research include power system dynamics, operational reliability, micro-grids, advanced renewables integration, smart grid technologies and related information analysis.
+This department is highly inter-disciplinary, working in partnership with universities, utilities, government agencies, and both national and international research organizations.
+On any given day, you may be called on to: + Conduct research on renewable and distributed energy systems and their integration with electrical power systems + Perform research that includes developing electrical models, performing simulations for a variety of scenarios, to investigate the impact of distributed generation hardware and controls on electrical distribution system performance

 Sandia's Renewable and Distributed Systems Integration (RDSI) department conducts research, development and demonstrations of new components and systems that will enable rapid transition to a grid based on clean and distributed energy resources.
 The department partners extensively with the U.S. industry and other research institutions to pursue high-value solutions that enhance performance, safety, reliability and resilience of energy systems.
 We establish the technical foundation for advanced models, analysis methods, controls, standards, cyber-security solutions and power electronics concepts applicable to microgrids and interconnected systems.
 Much of this work is conducted at Sandia's Distributed Energy Technologies Laboratory (DETL), a world-recognized systems integration research facility for over 40 years.
 This work is sponsored by the U.S. Department of Energy.
 A growing portion of our customer base includes other Sandia departments, including LDRD; members of the U.S. industry; and other U.S. government agencies.